I received an email from Prometric that my exam has been canceled. What can I do?

-On the Prometric.com under the ‘opening site’ heading there is reference to ‘Full Occupancy’, ‘Limited Occupancy’, ‘All Programs’ and ‘Essential Only’ what do these all mean?
+On the “Site Status” page on Prometric.com, there is reference to ‘Full Occupancy’, ‘Limited Occupancy’, ‘All Programs’ and ‘Essential Only’ what do these all mean?

 The protection of our employees and test takers continues to be our number one priority during COVID-19.
-In addition to recommendations from the CDC and WHO, Prometric has worked with third-party experts, including leading infectious disease and epidemiology experts from Johns Hopkins University, who visited our test centers, evaluated our entire candidate journey, and worked with us to develop and introduce operational policies, training procedures, and candidate protocols to help ensure a streamlined, safe testing experience at all of our centers.
+In addition to recommendations from the CDC and WHO, Prometric has worked with third-party experts, including leading infectious disease and epidemiology experts from Johns Hopkins University, who visited our test centers, evaluated our entire test taker journey, and worked with us to develop and introduce operational policies, training procedures, and test taker protocols to help ensure a streamlined, safe testing experience at all of our centers.

 These safety practices have been enacted throughout the testing process, but still must remain in compliance with local government mandates.
-As such, test centers on our site openings list labeled as being enabled for either “Full Occupancy” or “Limited Occupancy” refers to the number of testing seats available at a specific center, based on local requirements.
-For program availability, test centers labeled “All Programs” means candidates from any program can test there.
+As such, test centers on our site status list labeled as being enabled for either “Full Occupancy” or “Limited Occupancy” refers to the number of testing seats available at a specific center, based on local requirements.
+For program availability, test centers labeled “All Programs” means test takers from any program can test there.
 “Essential Only” is only applicable for test centers in the US where the local government has approved only certain exams to be delivered.
-The link for up to date essential tests programs can be found at http://www.prometric.com/sites/default/files/Essential%20Client%20List.pdf.
+The link for up-to-date essential tests programs can be found at http://www.prometric.com/sites/default/files/Essential%20Client%20List.pdf.